 Success Story: A local bakery increased voice search visibility by 340% after restructuring their content around common questions like “What time does the bakery open?” and “Do you sell sugar-free pastries?”
 They embedded these questions naturally throughout their website content.

 Traditional long-tail keywords might look like: “affordable wedding photographer Manchester.”
-Voice searches sound more like: “Can you recommend an affordable wedding photographer in Manchester who specialises in outdoor ceremonies?
+Voice searches sound more like: “Can you recommend an affordable wedding photographer in Manchester who specialises in outdoor ceremonies?”

-The difference is key.
+The difference matters.
 Voice queries include:

-• Contextual qualifiers (“who specialises in”)
+- Contextual qualifiers (“who specialises in”)

-• Specific requirements (“outdoor ceremonies”)
+- Specific requirements (“outdoor ceremonies”)

-• Natural language connectors (“can you recommend”)
+- Natural language connectors (“can you recommend”)

-• Implied urgency or timing
+- Implied urgency or timing

 Here’s the basic FAQ schema structure: